ghoomfrog/kid/README.md

 ```

 Here, `plusOne` is assigned a function that returns `$n + 1`.

-`##` expands to the argument.
-It defaults to null if no argument was passed.

 Functions can access their keys, their neighboring keys in the space they were defined in, and their neighboring keys in the space they get called from.